MolecularAI/QSARtuna/README.md

 ### Running via singulartity

-QPTUNA can be deployed using [Singularity](https://sylabs.io/guides/3.7/user-guide/index.html) container.
+QSARtuna can be deployed using [Singularity](https://sylabs.io/guides/3.7/user-guide/index.html) container.

 To run commands inside the container, Singularity uses the following syntax:
 ```shell